huangshiqi99/scenarios/python/challenge-data-types-manipulation/step1.md

   # String Manipulation

-Given a string, write a function string_manipulation that takes a string as input and return a manipulated string that performs some operations.
+Given a string, write a function string_manipulation that takes a string as input and returns a manipulated string that contains the conversions and reversions from the string.

 ## TODO